-Public policies directly affecting the competitiveness of the energy market and their implications (e.g. liberalisation of energy markets, strengthening of regulation and oversight, tariff reforms, addressing energy poverty etc.) will be covered under this sub-section.
+Public policies directly affecting the competitiveness of the energy market and their implications (e.g. liberalisation of energy markets, strengthening of regulation and oversight, tariff reforms, addressing energy poverty, diversification of energy sources, energy security etc.) will be covered under this sub-section.